The Fat Gold Guide

 Understanding biophenols

-Biophenols are the complex organic compounds—a whole bouqet of them, some unique to olives, like oleocanthol and hydroxytyrosol—that produce the burn at the back of your throat when you taste extra virgin olive oil.
+Biophenols are the complex organic compounds—a whole bouqet of them, some unique to olives, like oleocanthol—that produce the burn at the back of your throat when you taste extra virgin olive oil.
 They also produce powerful effects in your body.

 These compounds are, even after decades of study, rather mysterious; scientists don’t know how exactly they interact with each other, or exactly how they act on the body.
 But, at this point, there is a strong consensus that they DO act, and powerfully.
 We’ll discuss that below.